Seoul Grace Church

-The Seoul Grace Church (서울은혜교회) was established by Pastor David Kwangshin Kim(김광신) who is the president of Grace Ministries International (GMI).
+The Seoul Grace Church (서울은혜교회) is a Christian church in Gangdong-gu, Seoul, South Korea.

+It was established by Pastor David Kwangshin Kim (김광신) who was the president of Grace Ministries International (GMI).

 David Kwangshin Kim

 David Kwangshin Kim was born in South Korea as a fourth generation Christian.
-He graduated from Seoul National University, the most prestigious school in South Korea, and became a businessman in the United States.
-He went to church every Sunday but met Jesus Christ at the age of 42.
-Kim abandoned his business and entered Talbot School of Theology.
+He graduated from Seoul National University and became a businessman in the US.
+He went to church every Sunday and became a born again Christian at the age of 42.
+Kim left his business and entered Talbot School of Theology.
 He led Bible studies as an elder and a theology student.

 Grace Korean Church in 1982

 Grace Korean Church was founded by Pastor David Kwangshin Kim in May 1982 with three families.
 Three years later, the church congregation grew to be about 1,000 members with an annual budget of $1,500,000.

 Pastor David Kim declared Grace Korean Church as a World Mission Ministry, and allocated 50% of church budget for missions.
 By its fifth anniversary in 1987, the church budget exceeded two million dollars.
 More than a million dollars was given to world missions.

 The first missionary sent from Grace Korean Church was Missionary Hwang to Guam in July 1982.
 Since then, Grace Korean Church has dispatched many missionaries around the world, mainly to Africa, South America, China, and to former Soviet Union territories.
 As of 2004, Grace Korean Church has sent out 141 missionaries in 36 countries.

 In the United States, Grace Korean Church's mission activities are more than double that of the second and third top American church missions put together.